Control Surface [PRO][Control]

 The Control Surface has a powerful editor that supports adding, modifying properties, moving and deleting controls.
 You can edit the control surface on factory presets.
 MIDI assignments, for both sending and receiving, is also supported.
 Multiple MIDI controllers can be associated with any given control.

 Menu->Control Surface gets you to the Control Surface editor.
-A menu shortcut will do the same thing.
+The menu shortcut to the control surface editor can be turned on from settings.

 - Create a new Preset